thomasantony/sdc-live-trainer/README.md

 This was idea inspired by [John Chen's Agile Trainer](https://www.github.com/diyjac/AgileTrainer).

+### server.py

+This is an object-oriented, modular version of the `drive.py` script that Udacity provided.
+I made a `ControlServer` class that triggers callbacks when the simulator connects and sends telemetry.
+This plugs into all the three programs listed below.

+The main difficulty was in understanding how `Tkinter`'s event loop works and how to make it play nice with the `eventlet` loop that `drive.py` uses to set up the WSGI server.
+Eventually, I was able to fold in the Tkinter UI loop as a sepearate `eventlet` "greenthread".
+Check the code for details on how this is implemented.

 ### manual_driver.py

 This was my initial proof of concept to see if it is possible to reliably control the SDC simulator using keyboard input, while the simulator is in "autonomous mode".